-Helen is a fully qualified and insured veterinary physiotherapist based on the Staffordshire/Derbyshire border.
+Helen is a fully qualified, insured veterinary physiotherapist and hydrotherapist based on the Staffordshire/Derbyshire border.
 Her practice covers Cheshire, Derbyshire, Leicestershire and Staffordshire.

 After graduating with a first class honours degree in Equine Science (BSc Hons) Helen was delighted to be able to follow her dream of working with animals after gaining her post graduate diploma in Veterinary Physiotherapy (PgDip Vet Physio) at Harper Adams University.

 Veterinary Physiotherapy is a scientifically evidence based animal health care profession.
 Working alongside veterinary surgeons to provide the optimum care for all animals.